MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

  - The environment doesn't have a database created.
 To resolve this, go to [admin.powerapps.com](https://admin.powerapps.com) and create a database in your environment.
  - The environment's region is set to non-US.
 To resolve this, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md) and create an environment in the US region.
  - The environment didn't finish setting up.
 To resolve this, retry in a few minutes

+### Why am I getting emails about expiration of my environment?

+If you have created your own environment and selected type **Trial** you will be receiving emails about expiring environments as they are valid for 30 days.
+Once your trial environment expires, all the data and bots in the environment will get deleted.
+To avoid deletion of your data and loss of access to the apps, flows and resources you have been using convert it to a [production environment](https://go.microsoft.com/fwlink/?linkid=2048531)

 ## Topic creation and management